 Why do parrots preen?

-Only a relaxed parrot preens because to do this, she must bury her head in her feathers or under her wing and must be confident that the environment is safe enough.
+Only a relaxed parrot preens, because to do this, they must bury their head in their feathers or under their wing and must be confident that the environment is safe enough to do so.

 The parrots’ preen gland is located just above the tail so parrots may be seen rubbing their beak enthusiastically on that spot to obtain preen oil on their beaks to rub along their feathers.